-The eligible population for the numerator is the number of hospitalized children younger than 19 years of age with severe sepsis or septic shock who received a fluid bolus within 60 minutes of meeting diagnostic criteria for these conditions.
+The eligible population for the numerator is the number of hospitalized children younger than 19 years of age with severe sepsis or septic shock whose heart rate was documented at least every 15 minutes for the first hour of intravenous or intraosseous fluid resuscitation and then hourly thereafter until resolution of their condition or for 24 readings.
 Eligible children are all those admitted to the hospital, including the emergency department (ED).
 Severe sepsis and septic shock are defined in Table 1 (see Supporting Documents).
 Codes to identify potential severe sepsis and septic shock cases using administrative data to identify medical records for review are documented in Table 2 (see Supporting Documents).
-Fluid bolus is defined as ≥ 20 mL/kg of intravenous or intraosseous fluid administered over ≤ 15 minutes.
+Fluid resuscitation is defined as ≥20mL/kg of intravenous or intraosseous fluid administered over ≤15 minutes.
+Resolution of severe sepsis or septic shock is defined in Table 3; age-specific vital signs and laboratory variables are listed in Table 4 (see Supporting Documents for tables).